 Chevy II Development

-The Chevy II was purpose-built to compete with other compact cars of the day.
-A conventional semi-unibody design had a bolt-on front section joined to a unitized cabin and trunk rear section.
+To compete with other compact cars of the day, the Chevy II was purpose-built to do just that.
+A conventional semi-unibody design utilized a bolt-on front section, joined to a unitized cabin and trunk rear section.

 Chevy II Suspension